FiresOfMordor/The-Fellowship-of-the-Code-2026/README.md

 ## Key Features of The Fellowship Companion

-## Key Features of The Fellowship Companion

 - **Situational Awareness:** help the Fellowship understand the current environment, risks, and constraints
 - **Decision Support:** support resting, foraging, and short-term survival decisions in unfamiliar terrain
 - **Resource Awareness:** help identify useful, risky, and uncertain natural resources
 - **Shared Understanding:** provide one clear basis for discussion and alignment within the Fellowship
-- **Journey Record:** document decisions, assumptions, and changes over time through the Companion and The Red Book
+- **Journey Record:** document decisions, assumptions, design steps, and changes over time through the Companion and The Red Book

-## Changelog

-## Changelog
+- ## Changelog

 - 2026-04-02: Created repository
 - 2026-04-02: Added `README.md`